 - Distributing the estate’s assets to all eligible heirs once its debts are paid

 Because this process is confusing and sometimes contentious, most Montana families consult with a knowledgeable probate attorney.
 Located in Helena and Bozeman, Silverman Law Office, PLLC assists families with the entire probate process.
 We offer practical and compassionate advice and understand that your family wants as quick and painless a probate claim as possible.
 However, when disputes arise, we aggressively represent our clients’ interests.
-To learn more about our personalized approach to Montana estate law, request a free, confidential consultation with a probate lawyer.
+To learn more about our personalized approach to Montana estate law consultation with a probate lawyer.

 Can I Avoid Probate in Montana?